SEO For Roofers

 On-Page SEO for Roofing Websites

-Create service pages for each service you provide:
+Create a dedicated service page for each service you provide:

 You need to have content on each page with appropriate keywords for SEO.
 Don’t use the same text on every page because Google recognises duplicate content, and it may affect your page ranking.

-Look around at other websites to see how they present their content.
-It should be informative and written in a way that’s easy for people to understand.
-Another great way to improve SEO is to include a blog on your website.
-A blog means you can add keywords to the text and link to other pages on your website, which helps search engines rank your content.
+Look at other roofing websites to see how they present their content.
+It should be informative and written in a way that's easy to understand.
+Another effective way to improve organic search performance is to include a blog on your website.
+A blog lets you add keywords to the text and link to other pages on your site, which helps search engines rank your content.

 Blog titles could include: